 To make the couscous (be aware it goes cold quickly!)

-- 10 minutes before service.
+- 10 minutes before serving.

-- Boil 500ml water, put in vegetable stock cube, juice of one orange and one tsp olive oil, season.
+- Boil 500ml water, put in a vegetable stock cube, juice of one orange and one tsp olive oil, season.
 Take off heat when boiling, add couscous.
 Leave for 2 minutes off heat.
 Then melt in 2 tbsp butter.
-Cook for 3 further mins stirring continuously with fork until done.
+Cook for 3 further mins stirring continuously with a fork until done.

-- Meanwhile brown a handful of flaked almonds in a hot dry frying pan and leave to cool.
+- Meanwhile, brown a handful of flaked almonds in a hot dry frying pan and leave to cool.